WebAssembly/component-model/design/mvp/CanonicalABI.md

 provides a set of primitive control-flow operations that are used by the rest of the Canonical ABI definitions.

+While `Thread`s are semantically created for each component export call by the Python `canon_lift` code, an optimizing runtime should be able to allocate `Thread`s lazily, only when needed for actual thread switching operations, thereby avoiding cross-component call overhead for simple, short-running cross-component calls.
+To assist in this optimization, `Thread`s are put into their own per-component-instance `threads` table so that thread table indices and elements can be more-readily reused between calls without interference from the other kinds of handles.

 `Thread` is implemented using the Python standard library's [`threading`] module.
 While a Python [`threading.Thread`] is a preemptively-scheduled [kernel thread], it is coerced to behave like a cooperatively-scheduled [fiber] by